LykaiosNZ/TimeTracer/README.md

 ![Nuget](https://img.shields.io/nuget/v/TimeTracer)
 ![Nuget (with prereleases)](https://img.shields.io/nuget/vpre/TimeTracer)

-A small library for quickly adding timing metrics to sections of code.
+A small .NET Standard library for quickly adding timing metrics to sections of code.

 If you ever find yourself writing code like this...